 A quick trip to emergency and several doctors and a specialist called in and they were fairly certain it wasn’t a detached retina but didn’t really know what it was.
 Two more appointments with specialists and John was in the too-hard basket so off we went today to the eye clinic at a big hospital in Brisbane.
 He has detached jelly (who knew that this was common and if it is common, why didn’t the two opthalmologists here know about it??).
 Because it’s still bleeding and he can’t see anything, he has to have a vitrectomy.

 Yeah, I didn’t know what it was either but they suck out the goo and there’s no easy way to say this, all the blood and then they zap where it’s bleeding with a laser and then replace the goo with gas or silicone oil (which has to be removed).
 Gross, I know!
-But, my darling man cannot see anything out of his eye which means I’ve been driving everywhere.
-He loves to drive and today on the way to Brisbane I ended up saying, “Look, you have two choices, shut up or walk,” because he kept telling me which lane to be in, when to slow down, etc. He’s never done this before so I chalk it up to eye stress.
+But, he cannot see anything out of his eye which means I’ve been driving him everywhere he needs to go.
+He loves to drive and today on the way to Brisbane I ended up saying, “Look, you have two choices, shut up or walk,” because he kept telling me which lane to be in, when to slow down, etc. He’s never been creepy like this before so I chalk it up to eye stress.